Dr. Merilee (Meredith) Brockway, PhD RN IBCLC

 Canada Research Chair for Early Life Exposures and Child Health Outcomes

-UCalgary Nursing announces second CIHR Research Chair
+UCalgary Nursing announces second Canada Research Chair

 UCalgary Nursing assistant professor Dr. Merilee Brockway, BN'04, PhD'19 was recently announced as the second UCalgary Nursing CIHR Research Chair.
 Brockway, who focuses on infant feeding, specifically breast milk and donor human milk’s impact on health outcomes for vulnerable infants with adverse early life exposures, is the Canada Research Chair for Early Life Exposures and Child Health Outcomes.